-The Dyson DC49 is the company's smallest vacuum cleaner yet.
-But the ball technology and powerful digital motor mean it punches well above its weight
+The Dyson DC49 is the smallest Dyson vacuum cleaner (opens in new tab) yet.
+But the ball technology and powerful digital motor mean it punches well above its weight.
+(And with a Dyson deal (opens in new tab), it's more affordable too.)

 Dyson's latest multi-room vacuum cleaner (opens in new tab) is going with the idiom that good things come in small packages.
 The Dyson DC49, is the British brand's smallest, quietest and lightest cleaner to date.
 It's 30 per cent smaller than its predecessor, the Dyson DC47 and weighs only 2.7kg.